rlpacheco/get_gamma/README.md

 where,

 N1 = identification of type of calculation (b, f)
-  - f (forward): you will present sample mean an
+  - f (forward): you will present sample mean and standard deviation.
+The output will be the shape an rate parameters.

-N2-N6 = numerical values based on each treatment effect
+  - b (backward): you will present the shape (alfa) and rate (beta) parameters.
+The output will be the mean and standard deviation.

+N2-N3 = inputs:
+  f : N2 = mean ; N3 = standard deviation.
+  b : N2 = alfa ; N3 = beta.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Description**